 Our community transport scheme helps less able residents of North Herts & Stevenage solve their transport problems.

 We use a dedicated team of volunteers who all use their own cars in their free time, to transport passengers who live locally to their required destination.

-The scheme is run by local co-ordinators who have a team of volunteer drivers who use their own cars in their free time.
+The scheme has a wonderful team of local volunteer drivers who use their own cars in their free time.

 The Scheme has Public Liability Insurance cover.